cocoritzy/Energy-prediction-algorithms/README.md

 * `lightsensors_to_MongoDB.ino` : Script for programing an esp32 which collect flashing light on my electricity meters ( 1 flashe = 1 Wh)
 * `twitter_search_climatechange_energy` : Script for calling and collecting the tweets related to climate change and energy

-Csv files containing the data as a backup for Mongodb are all stored in data storage folder:
-* `readings` : data of the original energy readings
-* `tweets` : data of the original tweets readings
-* `readings_clean` : clean energy data with no anomalies-resampled in hours
-* `tweets_clean` : clean tweets data with no anomalies-resampled in hours
-* `energy_prediction`: values of the energy predictions in the next days

 #### It is important to note that script files will not run without the API keys and credentials files.
 These have not been committed to GitHub.

 **Files description:**